gschmutz/bigdata-spark-workshop/05-spark-getting-started/README.md

 docker exec -ti awscli s3cmd put /data-transfer/wordcount/big.txt s3://wordcount-bucket/raw-data/
 ```

-Now the data is either available in HDFS or MinIO, depending on your environment.
-Next we will work with the data from Spark RDDs.
+Now with the data either available in HDFS or MinIO, let's use the data using Spark RDDs.

 ### Implement Wordcount using Spark Python API